 • A place of worship

 • Your own backyard!

-You’ll get a copy of the film (DVD for Whole School License; temporary link for community and corporate screenings), a community screening guide, promotional materials, and guidance as needed.
+You’ll get a copy of the film (temporary link for community and corporate screenings), a community screening guide, promotional materials, and guidance as needed.
 The materials we send vary by type of screening and your geographical location, whether you’re located in the US or international, so please visit our host a screening page and select your type of organization to learn more.
 A DVD is available to purchase for an additional fee.

 It is common practice for films to charge a license fee for the public performance rights, whether they’re Hollywood movies or documentary films.
 As much as we would like to spread the messages of our films for free, documentaries are costly to produce and distribute.

 As a nonprofit organization, license fees help sustain our ongoing work to inspire individuals and communities to challenge and overcome limiting stereotypes so that everyone, regardless of gender, race, class, age, sexual orientation, or circumstance, can fulfill their human potential.
 Learn more about what we’re doing to create lasting cultural change!

 Yes!
 Any screening outside of a private home requires a license.